 Jerry (Davy Raphaely, ZK: Elephant’s Graveyard) and Mike (Dave Sheridan, Camp Twilight, Scary Movie) are at the bar after work yet again.
-On top of all his usual issues, Jerry is convinced his wife Lisa (Sarah French, Hanukkah, Blind) is cheating on him.
+On top of all his usual issues, Jerry is convinced his wife Lisa (Sarah French, Hanukkah, Death Count) is cheating on him.
 To Mike this calls for revenge, so he takes his buddy to see Madame Zhora ( Susan Moses, Camp Dread, The Jersey Devil), to get him “The Special”.

 Jerry finds himself in a room with a box that has “Stick It In Here” stencilled over a hole in one side.
 Convinced it’s a joke he does just that.
 And has a monstrous orgasm.
 Despite being warned once is enough, he has to have more.
 And he’ll kill for it if that’s what it takes.

 I know that sounds like the synopsis for a comedy, but The Special is anything but funny.
 The filmmakers play it absolutely straight and the result is an incredibly uncomfortable and grotesque movie.
 One that was, at more than one point, a bit hard to watch.